ouspg/systaintable/mermetro/README.md

  Place the `.json` file exported from the Classifier into the `mermetro` directory (where `mermetro.py` is located)

-Follow the prints and wait, it can take several minutes to complete with larger files
+Run `mermetro.py`, follow the prints and wait, it can take several minutes to complete with larger files

 Open http://localhost:5000